zerkz/mcp/README.md

    }
    ```

    The `--orgs` argument is required and specifies the authorized orgs you're allowing the MCP server to access.
-The `--toolsets` argument is optional and specifies the toolsets it should use when determining the specific tool to use.
-See [Configure Orgs and Toolsets](README.md#configure-orgs-and-toolsets} for the available values for the two arguments.
+The `--toolsets` argument is optional and specifies the toolsets it should consult when determining the specific tool to run.
+See [Configure Orgs and Toolsets](README.md#configure-orgs-and-toolsets) for the available values for the two arguments.

-   If you already have an `mcp:servers` section in your VS Code settings file, then just add the `salesforce` part, which adds the Salesforce MCP server.
+   If you already have an `mcp:servers` section in your VS Code settings file, then add just the `salesforce` part, which adds the Salesforce MCP server.
 If you prefer to configure the MCP server for only your DX project, create a `.vscode/mcp.json` file at the root of the DX project with the same JSON snippet.

 1. Open VS Code, go to **View -> Command Palette** and enter **MCP: List Servers**.

-You can also get to the command palette by pressing press Ctrl+Shift+P (Windows or Linux) or Command-Shift-P (macOS).
+   TIP: You can also get to the command palette by pressing press Ctrl+Shift+P (Windows or Linux) or Command-Shift-P (macOS).

 1. Click `salesforce`, then **Start Server**.

    Check the Output tab for the server status.
-Use the same **MCP: List Servers** command to stop or restart a running MCP server and view the Salesforce MCP server configuration.

 1. Run **Chat: Open Chat (Agent)** from the command palette to start a new GitHub Copilot chat session.

-1. In the GitHub Copilot chat window, use natural language to say what you want to do, and then the MCP server determines which configured tool to use.
-The MCP server usually shows the tool it plans to run along with other information; click **Continue** to see the results of your request.
-Here are some examples to get you started:
+1. In the GitHub Copilot chat window, use natural language to explain what you want to do.
+The MCP server determines which configured tool to use, and then shows it to you along with other information.
+Click **Continue** to run the tool and see the results of your request.
+Try out these examples:

    - List all my orgs.
    - Which are my active scratch orgs?
    - Show me all the accounts in the org with alias my-org.
    - Add a new account with the name "Exciting Account".
-Then list all the accounts.
+Then list all the accounts again.
    - Deploy everything in my project to the org with alias my-org.

+1. To manage the Salesforce MCP server, such as stopping or restarting it or viewing its configuration, run the **MCP: List Servers** command, click `salesforce`, then click the appropriate option.

+Pretty nifty, huh.

 ## Configure Orgs and Toolsets